The Most Common Minnesota Weeds

 - Yellow Nutsedge

 Our grass can become very stressed in the summer.
-When grass becomes stressed by environmental factors it turns brown and weak.
-Weak grass is easy for weeds to push around and they can quickly take over.
+When grass becomes stressed by environmental factors such as heat, drought, and foot traffic, it turns brown and weak.
+Week grass allows weeds to plant their seed and flourish.
+They can quickly take over your lawn and flower beds.
 By keeping your grass well hydrated you can keep it thick and healthy which will prevent weeds from sneaking in and crowding it out.

 Do not use too much fertilizer in the summer unless your lawn really needs it.
 Improper fertilizing can damage the grass.
 For best weed-defending results, fertilize in the spring or fall.
 By keeping your grass fertilized it will remain thick and healthy and prevent weeds from growing.

 When combined with proper irrigation and fertilization methods, letting your grass grow out a little is a fantastic way to prevent summer weeds.
 This encourages deeper root growth and thicker grass which prevents new weeds from germinating.
-Keep cool-season grasses around 3”- 4”.
-Keep your lawnmower blades sharp so you aren’t tearing your grass which can cause brown and jagged tips.
+Keep cool-season grasses around 3”- 4” long.
+Make sure your lawnmower blades are sharp so you aren’t tearing your grass which can cause brown and jagged tips.

-Once spring comes around again this should be number one on the list.
 In the fall, weeds disperse their seeds over a large and wide area.
 In the spring they germinate when warm temperatures return.
-Now is the time to attack.
-Use pre-emergent herbicides and spray them over your lawn.
+Spring is the best time to attack weeds.
+Try using pre-emergent herbicides and spraying them over your lawn.
 The chemicals will coat the weed seeds and prevent them from germinating.
 If done correctly you will see a huge difference in the number of weeds that pop up in your yard.
 Continue to follow the rest of the tips into the summer and you can have weeds totally under control.

 How To Get Rid of Weeds